-t is open, the Details panel contains the following information: Title Pro4Asn The name of the Protein Design job.
-Summary Structure: structure_Variant1 Chain: A Position: 4 Type: L-PEPTIDE LINKING Structure - The name of the parent structure.
+Title Pro4Asn The name of the Protein Design job.
+Summary Structure: structure_Variar Chain: A Position: 4 Type: L-PEPTIDE LINKING Structure - The name of the parent structure.
 Chain and Position - The names of the parent chains and residue ranges (for structures).
 Type - The component type.
-2D Structure 2D Structure N N O The chemical structure of the new amino acid residue.
+2D Structure ✓ 2D Structure N N The chemical structure of the new amino acid residue.
 If more than one residue has been changed, this section shows the number of changed residues, the specific changes and their positions.
-Biophysical Properties W Biophysical Properties MW [g/mol]: 132.118 Net charge [pH=7]: -0.02 pl: 5.52 Average hydropathy: -3.50 Aliphatic index: 0.00 A280 (ox.): 0.00 A280 (red.): 0.00 ε280 [M-1 cm-1]: 0.00 Displays the physical properties of a continuous selection, including: MW [g/mol] - The molecular weight of the selected region.
-Net charge - The pH-dependent sum of charges in a population of molecules.
-Protean 3D calculates the net charge for the selected amino acid residues, and assumes a pH of 7. pl - The isoelectric point (the pH at which the residue carries no net electrical charge), calculated from pKa tables from Lehninger et al. (2005) This calculation is available only for amino acid selections.
-Average hydropathy - The Kyte-Doolittle hydropathy value, calculated using the method of Kyte, J. and Doolittle, R.F.
+Displays the physical properties of a continuous selection, including: Biophysical Properties ■ Biophysical Properties MW [g/mol]: 132.1 Net charge [pH=7]: -0.0 pl: 5.5 Average hydropathy: -3.5 Aliphatic index: 0.0 A280 (ox.): 0.0 A280 (red.): 0.0 ε280 [M-1 cm-1]: 0.0 • pl - The isoelectric point (the pH at which the residue carries no net electrical charge), calculated from pKa tables from Lehninger et al. (2005).
+This calculation is available only for amino acid selections available only for amino acid selections.

+• Average hydropathy - The Kyte-Doolittle hydropathy value, calculated using the method of Kyte, J. and Doolittle, R.F.
 (1982).
-This calculation is available only for amino acid selections.
+This calculation is